pranavlakshmanan/RL_Based_Obstacle_Avoidance/README.md

 these methods a differential drive based ground robot called the Turtle Bot 3 (Burger Model)

+We have used custom reward functions , observation space and action space in order to better mimic the movement of the drone where flight time was the major goal along with coverage of the agriculture field while tracing the contours of the obstacles.

 ## Challenges Faced-

 • Simulator selection: